hummingbot/hummingbot/documentation/docs/strategies/avellaneda-market-making.md

 - `from_date_to_date` - The strategy will begin trading on the `start_time` (YYYY-MM-DD HH:MM:SS) and stop at the `end_time` (YYYY-MM-DD HH:MM:SS), as one single trading session.
 - `daily_between_times` - The strategy will run as multiple trading sessions, and every day will begin to trade at `start_time` (HH:MM:SS) and stop at `end_time` (HH:MM:SS)

-For the `infinite` timeframe the equations used to calculate the reserved price and the optimal spread are slightly different, because the strategy doesn't have to take into account the time left until the end of a trading session.
+For the `infinite` timeframe the equations used to calculate the reservation price and the optimal spread are slightly different, because the strategy doesn't have to take into account the time left until the end of a trading session.

 Both the `start_time` and the `end_time` parameters are defined to be in the local time of the computer on which the client is running.
 For the `infinite` timeframe these two parameters have no effect.

 ### Asset Characteristics Estimation

-The strategy calculates the reserved price and the optimal spread based on measurements of the current asset volatility and the order book liquidity.
+The strategy calculates the reservation price and the optimal spread based on measurements of the current asset volatility and the order book liquidity.
 The asset volatility estimator is implemented as the `instant_volatility` indicator, the order book liquidity estimator is implemented as the `trading_intensity` indicator.

 Before any estimates can be given, both estimators need to have their buffers filled.
 By default the lengths of these buffers are set to be 200 ticks.
 In case of the `trading_intensity` estimator only order book snapshots different from preceding snapshots count as valid ticks.
 Therefore the strategy may take longer than 200 seconds (in case of the default length of the buffer) to start placing orders.